Personal information means information about an identifiable individual such as their name, contact details, income, or employment details.

 - accordance with relevant legislation, including the Tax Administration Act 1994, and the Privacy Act.

-This includes collecting and using information to undertake audits or investigations to target tax crimes.
+This use includes collecting and using information to undertake audits or investigations to target tax crimes.
 Tax crime occurs when people abuse our tax system by intentionally avoiding paying tax or claiming money they're not really entitled to.

-We may disclose personal information to your employer or when required by law, for instance for a court order or search warrant.
+We may disclose personal information to your employer or when required to by law, for instance for a court order or search warrant.

 - Ministry of Social Development